parkercouch/just-smash-bricks/README.md

 when touching the canvas elements I will have to make some buttons appear when the game goes into fullscreen mode.

+##### BUGS/ISSUES:
+Fullscreen works but the controls are a little weird when in fullscreen mode.

+##### NEXT STEPS:
+* Make fullscreen touch controls
+* Style the page
+* Make some sort of story

+### Day 7 -- LAST DAY!
+I now had to make sure all the important things were taken care of.
+There were plenty of things on my list that I wanted to add, but they were extra and they could wait.
+I took care of the fullscreen buttons first.
+Adding them wasn't too hard since I had some functions made for the original touch buttons I had made.
+I did have to do some hack fixes to be able to add and remove the event listeners and update them when starting a new game.
+I am seeing some structure choices I had made earlier get in my way now.
+It would be best to re-structure how the controls are implemented and have them all unified so they could be more easily modified, but I didn't have time to go into that so I just got things functioning for now.

+I then styled the page and dialed in colors.
+I wanted this game to have a sort of retro game vibe too it.
+I kept things very simple.
+Just white on black for the main colors and they bricks are some pastelly colors.
+I considered trying to get a pixelly look, but I liked the clean lines I had so I left that as is.
+This with the synth sound effects makes the game both retro and modern.
+I am happy with the overall aesthetic.

+I also wanted to add a bit of a 'story' or at least something to start the game off.
+I considered what could even be possible for a game like this.
+Arcade style games don't offer realistic situations so I went with a sort of unknown quality to the story.
+There are no questions answered and the player is just left with the command to smash bricks.
+I think I can explore this more as I make the game better.
+I could have follow up scenes in the middle of the game to push the story along.
+I think I probably drew my inspiration from Portal where you are doing tasks, but there is something bigger behind it.
+I don't want to take too many ideas from that, but I think it is a valid concept for this type of game.

+The game is done and playable.
+I also added some buttons for changing speed, debug, and mute.
+The speed change makes it much easier (but doesn't give you as many points).
+The debug mode just turns on auto move so you can't lose (but no points are awarded).
+And the mute button turns off the music to make it easier to quiet down no matter which device.

+##### BUGS/ISSUES:
+Browser/device compatibility is still lacking.
+It was only testing on Chrome on osx and android.

+##### NEXT STEPS:
+* Get it working on all modern browsers and devices
+* Add more interesting levels
+* Add brick breaking effects/sounds